 Munday focuses on scaling the night panel to generate power when regular solar panels can't.
 But that doesn't stop him from thinking big.
 The concept of radiative cooling, he says, could be applied on a large scale to directly combat global warming by cooling the planet.

 Currently, the Earth absorbs more heat than it emits.
 Hence global warming.
 And it's warming up faster than expected.
-Greenhouse gas emissions are rising rather than decreasing, and a recent one study in Science, he revealed that the oceans are warming 40% faster than the United Nations estimated just five years ago.
+Greenhouse gas emissions are rising rather than decreasing, and a recent one studio in Science, he revealed that the oceans are warming 40% faster than the United Nations estimated just five years ago.

 What if, instead of slowing down the warming, we could really help Earth cool down?